 If your client is capital raising to purchase another property, all future costs must be included on the application and if they’re using the money raised to purchase a BTL property, we require evidence of estimated rental income too.

-Where an applicant wants to consolidate their secured and unsecured debts, the following policy will apply:
+Where an applicant wants to consolidate their unsecured debts, the following policy will apply:

 - The amount being raised for debt consolidation must not be more than 20% of the property value.